opentk/opentk.net/faq.md

 OpenTK includes two classes, `NativeWindow` and `GameWindow`, for opening and displaying OpenGL windows.
 What’s the difference between these two classes?

 - `NativeWindow` is the lowest-level class.
 It includes the bare minimum of required mechanics to open and display a window, and not much else.
 It’s small, light, and fast, and good for situations where you don’t need an update/render loop or you intend to write most of the update/render logic yourself.
+(Note that `NativeWindow` is not the lowest *level*, merely the lowest level in managed .NET:  `NativeWindow` wraps native functionality provided by GLFW.)
 - `GameWindow` is a higher-level class that inherits from `NativeWindow` and adds functionality often needed by video games.
 It provides timing logic, separated update and render methods, and a variety of ways to synchronize and control the game’s performance.

 If you’re making a game, you probably want to use `GameWindow` as your base class.
 Otherwise, you probably want to use `NativeWindow`.